 - Using a scissors, cut open one side of each morel.
 Large morels that will be easy to stuff can be left whole, but I prefer to cut them to make stuffing easier.
 Reserve the cut morels.

 - For the crab filling, combine all the filling ingredients gently, trying to keep some of the crab pieces intact, then taste a spoonful.
-Adjust the seasoning as needed for salt, lemon zest, herbs, and whatever else you like until it tastes good to you.
+Adjust the seasoning as needed for salt, lemon zest and herbs until it tastes good to you.
 Lemon zest is important here as this is a heavy dish--the citrus acts as the high note of a song, lifting it up and lightening it.

 - Preheat the oven to 450